brendanscarano/brendanscarano.github.io/_posts/2017-10-01-taking-an-idea-from-paper-to-the-app-store-2-years-later.md

 <img src="/assets/gmme/app_store_photo.png" alt="treehouse">

 <b>Gmme</b>, was on the app store!
 It was such an incredible feeling to see an idea that was once a few scribbled lines on a piece of loose leaf turn into a real life, working app.
-Building this app taught me a taught me so much, from expanding my understanding of React Native to finding tools to help create, icons, app store, photos, and landing pages, and the entire apple app store deployment process.
-Now that it's in the app store I'm going to continue building out new features and fixing bugs while concentrating on getting the word out about it.
+Building this app taught me a taught me so much, from expanding my understanding of React Native to finding tools to help create, icons, app store photos, and landing pages, and the entire apple app store deployment process.
+It's been an incredibly challening and fun journey, and I'm excited to continue building out new features and improving it any way I can.

-Even though the road to get <b>Gmme</b> on the app store has been difficult, I feel that the hardest part has only just started in getting users to try it and make it a part of their lives.
+<h4 class="blog-header">Now Comes The Hard Part</h4>

+Getting people to actually use it!